-The Difference between Ferrous and Non-Ferrous Metals
+The Difference Between Ferrous & Non-Ferrous Metals

 Two major categories of metals exist: ferrous metals and non-ferrous metals.
 It's a simple fact that ferrous metals contain iron, whereas non-ferrous metals do not.
 It's more complicated than that because ferrous and non-ferrous metals have different properties.
 Based on these properties, they are best suited to certain applications.